rollerworks/search/doc/overview.rst

 Component Breakdown
 -------------------

-The RollerworksSearch is made up of many classes.
+RollerworksSearch is made up of many classes.
 Each of these classes can be grouped into a general "component group" which describes the task it is designed to perform.